Coaching & Support

 Clinical health research exists to improve quality of life.
 Through the Alberta Clinical Research Consortium (ACRC), we are proud to contribute to the development of best-practice clinical health research in our province.

-Five principles form the foundation of all ACRC projects, and its aim to streamline clinical health research in the province with the goals of:
+Five principles form the foundation for the development of all ACRC projects, and its aim to streamline clinical health research in the province with the goals of:

 High quality research stems from training and a knowledgeable research team.
 We’ve developed the following table to guide individuals on the training courses that are recommended and applicable to their work.